samyuh/feup-iart-ball_sort_puzzle/README.md

 #### Example

-Use QLearning with the definitions of first_level.json with log, plot and verbose
+Use QLearning with the definitions of first_level.json with plot and verbose
 ```
-python main.py qlearning first_level.json -verbose -log -plot
+python main.py qlearning first_level.json -verbose -plot
 ```

-Use Sarsa with the definitions of first_level.json with log, plot, verbose and render
+Use Sarsa with the definitions of first_level.json with plot, verbose and render
 ```
-python main.py sarsa first_level.json -verbose -render -log -plot
+python main.py sarsa first_level.json -verbose -render -plot
 ```